haiwera-silk-cd/magento-devdocs/guides/v2.1/marketplace/eqp/files.md

 * Magento 2 ZIP files
 * Image files for logos and galleries
 * Product Icons
-* PDF documents for User Guides, Installation Guides, and Reference Guides
+* PDF documents for User Guides, 安装向导s, and Reference Guides

 Each file upload receives a unique ID.
 You must associate these IDs with your submission later using the [packages API]({{ page.baseurl }}/marketpalce/eqp/packages.html).